Edited by Gary A. Debele

 Introduction; Definitions of Child Abuse; Responding to Child Abuse Allegations; Child Abuse Allegations in Juvenile Court Proceedings; Impact of Child Abuse Allegations on Family Court Proceedings; Neutral Evaluations to Assess the Status of the Child as Informative to the Court’s Decision; Therapeutic Management of Sexual Abuse Cases; Practice Pointers

-Introduction; Custody/Parenting Labels and Residential Restrictions: Definitions and Legal Consequences; Impact of Labels on Parties and Children; Parenting Time Schedules: Legal Requirements and Consequences; Parenting Time Schedules: Developmental and Other Practical Considerations; Parenting Plans: Legal Requirements; Parenting Plans: A Framework for Successful Co-Parenting; Child-Inclusive Mediation: A New Method for Hearing from Children; Conclusion; Appendix A – Considerations for Determining Post-Separation Overnight Care of Children Aged 0-3 Years
+Introduction; Custody/Parenting Labels and Residential Restrictions: Definitions, Legal Consequences, and the Impact of Labels on Parents and Children; Parenting-Time Schedules and Parenting Plans: Legal Requirements, Legal Consequences and Developmental and Other Practical Considerations; Child-Inclusive Mediation: A New Method for Hearing from Children; Conclusion; Appendix A – Considerations for Determining Post-Separation Overnight Care of Children Aged 0-3 Years; Appendix B – Sample Findings and Conclusions of Law on Parenting Time

-– Michael D. Dittberner, Esq. & Mindy F. Mitnick, LP
+– Michael D. Dittberner & Mindy F. Mitnick, LP

 Adoption and ART Law: Creating Families by Traditional and Non-Traditional Means